aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-slide/convert-slide/_index.md

 To convert a slide to an image, do this:

-1. First,
-   * convert the slide to a Images first by using the [getImage](https://reference.aspose.com/slides/java/com.aspose.slides/ISlide#getImage-java.awt.Dimension-) method or

-2. Second, set additional options for conversion and convertible slide objects through
+1. First, set the conversion parameters and the slide objects to convert using:
    * the [ITiffOptions](https://reference.aspose.com/slides/java/com.aspose.slides/ITiffOptions) interface or
    * the [IRenderingOptions](https://reference.aspose.com/slides/java/com.aspose.slides/IRenderingOptions) interface.

+2. Second, convert the slide to an image by using the [getImage](https://reference.aspose.com/slides/java/com.aspose.slides/ISlide#getImage-java.awt.Dimension-) method.

 ## **About Bitmap and Other Image Formats**